ankitects/faqs/src/the-2021-scheduler.md

 ### Fuzz

 The small random delay added to reviews is now reflected on the answer buttons, instead of only being applied when answering.

+The way the delay is calculated has also been improved - cards with intervals under a week now receive a more equally-weighted delay, and the delay amount increases more smoothly as intervals increase.
 ### Interday learning

-Learning cards that cross a day boundary are now included in the review count, instead of the learning count.
-They will now be affected by the daily review limit.

-In Anki 2.1.47+ / AnkiMobile 2.0.79+, interday learning cards will be included in the learning count again, but the review limit will still apply.
-Anki fetches interday learning cards first, then reviews, and finally new cards.
-This change is already live on AnkiWeb.
+Interday (1+ day) learning cards are now subject to the review limit.
+When determining what fits within the limit, Anki fetches interday learning cards first, then reviews, and finally new cards.

 ### Filtered decks